 When you graduate, you'll have the tools, knowledge and opportunity to shape the future of wellness and health care delivery systems, the nutrition education process, and the changing food environment.

 Undergraduates: If you're just getting started, choose from one of three programs:

-- Nutrition and Dietetics Concentration - Academy of Nutrition and Dietetics didactic courses with internship to follow for students interested in becoming a registered dietitian
+- Nutrition and Dietetics Concentration - Didactic academic courses with a post-graduate dietetic internship for students interested in becoming a registered dietitian

-- Coordinated Program in Dietetics - Academy of Nutrition and Dietetics didactic courses coordinated with supervised practice for students interested in becoming a registered dietitian
+- Coordinated Program in Dietetics Concentration - Didactic academic courses coordinated with supervised practice for students interested in becoming a registered dietitian

 - Master of Education: Concentration in Nutrition Education, Nutrition Education Specialist (on-line)